npgsql/doc/conceptual/Npgsql/diagnostics/logging.md

 ## ConsoleLoggingProvider

 Npgsql comes with one built-in logging provider: ConsoleLoggingProvider.
-It will simply dump all log messages with a given level or above to stdanrd output.
+It will simply dump all log messages with a given level or above to standard output.
 You can set it up by including the following line at the beginning of your application:

 ```c#